kikivanrongen/ReproducibilityBlog/_posts/2019-10-18-reproducibility-lab.md

 2. **No experience replay (-ER)**: the policy is updated in an "online" fashion.
 Particularly, we use S, A, S+1 and A+1 at the time of update.
 3. **No periodic updates of target network (-TN)**: the target is defined by the current network, instead of a target network that is periodically updated.
 4. **No reward clipping (-RC)**: the real rewards of the environment are used.
-5. **Reward gain (R+)**: the rewards are not clipped, but are miagnified by a factor 100 instead.
+5. **Reward gain (R+)**: the rewards are not clipped, but are magnified by a factor 100 instead.
 The intuition behind this is that using magnified rewards hopefully leads to a more extreme result, making the role of reward clipping more obvious for DQN.

 In the experiments, we expect our algorithm to perform worse when we leave components out.
 This indicates that the tricks are indeed necessary for proper training.
 We try to disprove this hypothesis by constantly disabling one of the tricks.
 If the results show that this does not significantly deteriorates performance, we have a contradiction and our hypothesis is incorrect.